Goose bumps: Arrector pili muscle

+Hair follicle

 Hair follicles have four parts.
 There is the bulb, supra bulbar area, isthmus and infundibulum.
 The bulb is to be known as the part that is responsible for the growth of the rest of the hair follicle.

 As a response to cold

 In animals covered with fur or hair, the erect hairs trap air to create a layer of insulation.
 Goose bumps can also be a response to anger or fear: the erect hairs make the animal appear larger, in order to intimidate enemies.
 This can be observed in the intimidation displays of chimpanzees, some New World monkeys like the cotton-top tamarin, in stressed mice and rats, and in frightened cats.

 In humans

 In humans, goose bumps can even extend to piloerection as a reaction to hearing nails scratch on a chalkboard, or feeling or remembering strong and positive emotions (e.g., after winning a sports event), or while watching a horror film.